lpenguin/phigaro/Readme.md

 ### Simplified, via `phigaro-setup` tool
 In order to simplify setup process, you can run `phigaro-setup` tool.
 It will locate all needed software and download data.
-Also note that in order to install Phigaro, you need `locate` .
-It is present in the latest Ubuntu distributions, but in case you don't have it, install it with `sudo apt-get install locate`

 Example:
 ```bash
 $ phigaro-setup